Go to WomenAndCruising.com

 Furled Sails Podcast

 Weekly sailing podcast focusing on cruising and recreational sailing.
 Noel and Christy Davis interview famous sailors, marine authors, and people out doing fun stuff aboard boats.
-(They even interviewed Kathy.)
+(They even interviewed Kathy Parsons.)

 Latitude 38